Back to Blog

 While Reddit's investor army has made the Gamestop story visible, the more important but invisible story is that there is a new baseline needed for mandatory financial education.

-This would teach people to understand the basics of money, with the potential to advance them into investing.
+This would teach people to understand the basics of banking and money, with the potential to advance them into investing.

 Parents, despite their best intentions, are ill-prepared to help.
 In one survey, only 16 per cent of parents said that they were given financial education via their employers, while 34 per cent of parents expected that their children would learn financial education through a job.